fmusella/In-silico_Hi-C_GAM_SPRITE/README.md

 # *In-silico* implementation of Hi-C, GAM and SPRITE methods
 ## Authors
-Luca Fiorillo and Francesco Musella
+Luca Fiorillo and Francesco Musella.
 ## Reference
 Fiorillo et al., *“Comparison of the Hi-C, GAM and SPRITE methods by using polymer models of chromatin”* (2021).
 ## Details